acolominas/AWS-API-GW/README.md

-# AWS-API-GW
+# api-rest-aws-testing
-Playing with Terraform, API Gateway//Lambda//DynamoDB
+Playing with Terraform, API Gateway//Lambda//S3//DynamoDB

-Creating an API REST Serverless to manage images
+Creating an API REST Serverless to store images to s3 and manage it.

 ![Alt text](api-rest.drawio.png?raw=true "Title")